moocow-the-bovine/dstar-gantry/README.txt

         To remove all corpus build and staging data, simply delete the relevant subdirectories from the gantry host.
-This will remove all dstar data created by the gantry actions , , , etc., including intermediate build files.
-If you have created any build- and/or publish-archives under "CORPUS_ROOT/archive/" which you want to save, you may want to move them to a different location (e.g.
+This will remove all dstar data created by the gantry actions "build", "update", "install", etc., including intermediate build files.
+If you have created any build- and/or publish-archives under
-        "$HOME/attic/"):
+        "CORPUS_ROOT/archive/" which you want to save, you may want to move them to a different location (e.g. "$HOME/attic/"):

          $ mv ~/dstar/corpora/MYCORPUS/archive/*.tar.gz ~/attic/